Documentation

 Learn how to install, configure, and play chess in your terminal.

-Built for developers and terminal power users who want a quick chess puzzle fix without leaving their command line.
+Built for developers and terminal power users who want a quick chess fix without leaving their command line.
 No account required, no configuration needed.

 Features